jdgarrido10/edge-telemetry-platform/README.md

 - **OPC UA** — event-driven subscriptions from an industrial protocol server, with `SourceTimestamp` preservation and `StatusCode → QualityStatus` translation
 - **UDP datagrams** — threshold-triggered telemetry from an Assetto Corsa shared-memory emitter, with per-signal range validation and lap event detection

 Both streams converge into a unified `SensorReading` Pydantic model validated at the ingestion boundary.
 The worker is source-agnostic.
-When MQTT is unavailable, `CRITICAL` signals persist to SQLite and replay FIFO on reconnection. `BEST_EFFORT` signals are explicitly discarded to stay within the measured write ceiling.
+When MQTT is unavailable, `CRITICAL` signals persist to SQLite and replay FIFO on reconnection. `BEST_EFFORT` signals are explicitly discarded by design — persistence is reserved for CRITICAL signals.
 An in-process anomaly detector runs sliding-window statistics per sensor; persistent exceedances publish alerts to a dedicated MQTT topic.
 Three HTTP endpoints (`/health`, `/metrics`, `/alerts`) expose internal state with no live I/O on the read path.

 This is an engineering exercise with measurable behaviour, explicit failure handling, and documented tradeoffs — not deployed infrastructure.

+---
+<video src="docs/assets/dashboard_opcua_preview.mp4" width="900" autoplay loop muted playsinline></video>

 ---